coolcrowd/worker-service/api.md

 ## Email [/emails/{platform}]

 Some crowd-platforms require the email-address of the worker.
 Most of the time this is required because the platform has no native payment system and has to default to the built-in email based payment system in CrowdControl.
 If a worker wishes to not disclose his email-address, pass an empty string.
 This has the consequence that CrowdControl is unable to pay the worker.
+The response is a json-object containing the jwt.

 The protobuf definition of the resource can be viewed [here](https://github.com/coolcrowd/spec/blob/master/workerservice/email.proto);